File-Centric Security Platform

 • Assign Users to Policies

-• Deploy FenixPyre client
+• Deploy FenixPyre on servers and endpoints

 • Simply Double click on files